The following topics are covered in this chapter:

-The following table lists some of the specific Oracle Fusion Middleware patches that were available at the time these release notes were published.
+The following table lists the Oracle Fusion Middleware patch that was available at the time the release note was published.

-A mandatory patch that must be applied after you install Fusion Middleware 12c (188.8.131.52.0) for Oracle Database Client shared libraries, which has been updated at install time with a previous Bundle Patch.
+A mandatory patch that must be applied for the bug after you install Fusion Middleware 12c (220.127.116.11.0) for Oracle Database Client shared libraries, which has been updated at install time with a previous Bundle Patch.